sajacl/GithubAPI/README.md

 1. There is no sharing secrets, since every developer has to create and config their own application and update XCode environment.
 2. App credentials are stored in Keychain, combining it with 1 leads to no data leak.
-3. Network communications have their own operations (NSOperation).
+3. Every network communication has its own operation (NSOperation).
-4. App supports multi language
+4. App supports multi language.
 5. App supports light theme/dark theme.
 6. You can stream app logs and download them after directly from the device.
-7. I took it seriously, so code is really easy to read and to write tests.
+7. I took it seriously, so code is really easy to read and to write tests for.
+8. iPad and iPhone is supported.
-8. BEST UI DESIGN in the world \:D/
+9. BEST UI DESIGN in the world \\:D/

 ## License